Anti-Hungarian sentiment: Romanian Hearth Union

+Gheorghe Funar

 The most well-known figure of Vatra Românească is Gheorghe Funar, who led the organization from 1992 to 1997.
 In addition to his actions and declarations, some of which could even be described as comical, such as when, as mayor of Cluj-Napoca, he had many public objects (e.g., benches, garbage bins, street poles or sidewalks) painted in the Romanian national colors (red, yellow, and blue), or as when he said that there are so many Hungarians in Cluj because the Democratic Union of Hungarians in Romania (RMDSZ/UDMR) paid Romanians to declare themselves Hungarian, he carried out many acts and made speeches that were offensive and threatening to Hungarians.